vvivvi/kaggle-final-project/README.md

 ### Advanced Features II
 - At least one feature from this topic is introduced *Yes.
-The Video
+The video Statistics and distance based features talks about "Calculating various statistics of one feature grouped by another" as one advanced feature engineering technique.
+In this solution, monthly sales are aggregated over shops and various item category variables."
 ### Hyperparameter tuning
-- Parameters of models are roughly optimal
+- Parameters of models are roughly optimal. *Yes The hyperparameters are found by a systematic grid search in a validation setup.
+They can thus be considered "roughly optimal.*

 ### Ensembles
-- Ensembling is utilized (linear combination counts)
+- Ensembling is utilized (linear combination counts). *Yes.*
-- Validation with ensembling scheme is set up correctly, i.e. KFold or Holdout is utilized
+- Validation with ensembling scheme is set up correctly, i.e. KFold or Holdout is utilized. *No. Simple linear averaging scheme is utilised with fixed weights, and no validation is necessary.*
-- Models from different classes are utilized (at least two from the following: KNN, linear models, RF, GBDT, NN)
+- Models from different classes are utilized (at least two from the following: KNN, linear models, RF, GBDT, NN). *Yes.
+The CatBoost library implements GBDT and random forest implementation from scikit-learn is also utilised.*

 ## Result summary